lae/web/resume/index.md

 #### Moderator/System Administrator - March 2008 -- present

 * I moderate(d) the KoRx game servers and KoR community and organize events.
-* I co-manage the server and am the primary contact for technical issues.
+* I co-manage and maintain documentation for the server and am the primary contact for technical issues.

 ### [The Bike Project of Urbana-Champaign](http://thebikeproject.org) - Urbana, IL

 #### Bike Mechanic/Technologist - August 2010 to February 2011

-* Assisted visitors with bicycle repair/building, repurposed old laptops for use at the shops, and managed membership information.
+* Repurposed old laptops with Debian for use at the shops, and managed membership data.

 ## Projects

 ### [ZMonitor](https://github.com/liliff/zmonitor)

-Console client for the Zabbix monitoring suite, developed in Ruby.
-It interfaces with the Zabbix API using JSON for gathering current active triggers and acknowledging events.
-It basically provides a CLI dashboard, a method to easily acknowledge several related alerts, and one to feed output to other applications.
+Terminal dashboard developed in Ruby for the Zabbix monitoring suite.
+Configured in YAML, it uses JSON to retrieve active alerts and answer them with the Zabbix API.
+Known for mass pattern-based (using regex) acknowledgement (useful during network failures) and alternative plaintext output for piping or copying.

 ## Skills